mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 commerce, and to arbitrate diplomatic relations between worlds Beyond this, individual worlds are left to their own devices so long as they acknowledge the power of the Imperium to rule the space between the stars.
 Imperial power is present on member worlds in the form of consulates, bureaucratic offices, and bases.
-Sometimes, larger enclaves of Imperial power are placed where they can enhance the emperor’s strength.
+Sometimes, larger enclaves of Imperial power are placed where they can enhance the emperor's strength.

-The Imperium’s territory is divided into sectors, which are in turn divided into subsectors and systems.
+The Imperium's territory is divided into sectors, which are in turn divided into subsectors and systems.
 Groups of sectors, called domains, have been created above the sector level.

 **THE SPINWARD MARCHES**

 The Spinward Marches is a frontier sector of the Third Imperium, an empire that covers about 11,000 worlds.
-The Spinward Marches Sector lies 44 weeks Jump from the core of Imperial power (Core Sector), and is a place of grand opportunity and danger.
+The Spinward Marches Sector lies 44 weeks Jump from the core of Imperial power ([[Core sector]] ), and is a place of grand opportunity and danger.
 The coreward (“north”) end of the Marches lies on the frontier of Imperial space.
 Further to Coreward lies the Vargr Extents, while to Spinward-Coreward is the Zhodani Consulate, a huge empire of psionically aware humans.